opencompl/paper-lean-bitvectors/outline/01-API.md

 The result of these operations on naturals modulo $2^w$ is by definition guaranteed to be less than $2^w$, thereby fulfilling the proof obligation `isLt`.

 For bitwise operations, we reuse Lean's bitwise operations on natural numbers (once again, implemented in the kernel via GMP).
-We prove additional theorems that the results of bitwise operations always fits within the bitwidth.
+We prove additional theorems that the results of bitwise operations always fit within the bitwidth.

 For operations that are sign-sensitive, i.e. signed division, sign extension, signed shift rights, we also implement coercions to and from $\mathbb Z$. `toInt` converts a bitvector into its twos